evanseyf/blog/_posts/2013-03-08-racism-is-more-than-just-bigotry.md

 And from Coates:

 <blockquote>
 	<p>The other day I walked past this particular deli.
 I believe its owners to be good people.
 I felt ashamed at withholding business for something far beyond the merchant's reach.
 I mentioned this to my wife.
 My wife is not like me.
 When she was 6, a little white boy called her cousin a nigger, and it has been war ever since.
-“What if they did that to your son?” she asked.<p>
+“What if they did that to your son?” she asked.</p>
 	<p>And right then I knew that I was tired of good people, that I had had all the good people I could take.</p>
 </blockquote>